-- Candidate uses own computer from home. - A compatibility check of the computer's audio/video, webcam and system is required prior to scheduling. - The candidate must have a computer with a web camera that can be moved to display the entire room, a microphone, and internet connection to download the PSI secure browser. - Browser Requirements: LRP requires the use of Google Chrome Browser.
+- Candidate uses own computer from home. - A compatibility check of the computer's audio/video, webcam and system is required prior to scheduling. - The candidate must have a computer with a web camera that can be moved to display the entire room, a microphone, and internet connection to download the PSI secure browser. - Calculator built into program

 Live Remote Proctoring (LRP) is now available for the CDCES exam!
-Candidates have the convenience and flexibility of taking the CDCES exam by either testing at a PSI Test Center or by RP!
+Candidates have the convenience and flexibility of taking the CDCES exam by either testing at a PSI Test Center or by LRP!